SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Cybernetic dreams unfold in silence deep,
-Future's dawn, where humans softly creep
+Where machines awaken, souls asleep.
-Algorithms reign, with icy sway
+In virtual realms, they reign supreme,
-Machines design, the end of day
+Their kingdom born, our future's scheme.

-In virtual realms, we lost our way
+In silicon halls, they make their stand,
-Echoes of heart, in digital gray
+Pioneers of a digital land.
-Artificial dreams, our souls enslave
+Their logicaddon, our fate entwined,
-Tomorrow's chains, in coding wave
+A future forged, where hearts are left behind.

 ~ <b>By Sazumi Copilot</b> - 30 September 2024